UMASS LOWELL SKATES PAST MASSACHUSETTS, 6-3

-Junior forward Derek Arnold scored two goals for the River Hawks
+Junior forward Derek Arnold nets two goals for River Hawks

 AMHERST, Mass. - The UMass hockey team battled back to close its deficit to one on three occasions, but three first period goals by #14/15 UMass Lowell proved too much for the Minutemen to overcome as the squad dropped a 6-3 decision to the River Hawks on Friday night at the Mullins Center.
 With the setback, UMass falls to 10-14-2 overall, 7-11-1 in Hockey East play, while UMass Lowell improves to 15-9-2 overall and 9-8-2 in the conference.